mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Black Dogs (MILITARY)/Members/Shiba.md

 ## Formal Data:
 Name: Shiba
 Age: Technically 9, Practically 27
-Physical Appearance: Scars across his entire body, mainly on his torso, farther from it smaller and less visible scaring become.
-Brown hair full beard, blood red Irises with the eyes being black not white

 Member of: [[Church of Dog]]
 Position: Leader of [[Black Dogs]]
 Rank: #CDL5

 ## Characteristics:
+Scars across his entire body, mainly on his torso, farther from it smaller and less visible scaring become.
+Brown hair full beard, blood red Irises with the eyes being black not white
 ## Backstory\
 Born as a result from an experiment gone right.
 He was the first [[Demi-Dogs]] in existence.
 Due to his experimental nature, he has a direct mental connection with the dead [[Seraphos]], who is currently as a second Soul in his mind.